PraveenReddy789/PraveenReddy789/README.md

 -------------------
 &emsp;

-- 🔭 I’m currently doing my bachelor's of technology .
+- 🔭 B.Tech Graduate in Computer Science and Engineering(Data Science).
-- 📚 I'm also developing a project that develops the coding culture in tier-3 colleges.
+- 📚 Had a  2 months of Experience as a Data Science Intern.

-- 🌱 I’m currently learning BlockChain,Git,Devops.
+- 🌱 I’m currently learning Advanced Topics in AWS, Power BI, and Tableu.
 - 💬 Ask me about **Pyspark, SQL, Python, AWS**

 &emsp;